ImbueProgram/imbue-program-docs/program/software/getting_started.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HsQOWfc3Wic" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Command Line Interface (CLI)
+> A command-line interface (CLI) processes commands to a computer program in the form of lines of text.
+The program which handles the interface is called a command-line interpreter or command-line processor.
+Operating systems implement a command-line interface in a shell for interactive access to operating system functions or services.
+Such access was primarily provided to users by computer terminals starting in the mid-1960s, and continued to be used throughout the 1970s and 1980s on VAX/VMS, Unix systems and personal computer systems including DOS, CP/M and Apple DOS.

+For a brief introduction read [this guide](https://www.w3schools.com/whatis/whatis_cli.asp) If you want to learn the basics you can follow the next video tutorial:

+Or if you prefer to read, use [this tutorial](https://tutorial.djangogirls.org/en/intro_to_command_line/)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/oxuRxtrO2Ag" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Bash
 Bash is a command processor that typically runs in a text window where the user types commands that cause actions.
 Bash can also read and execute commands from a file, called a shell script.